 Before steaming, make sure your vegetables are clean and ready to go.
 Use a vegetable scrubber to remove the grit or soak in warm water and use your fingers to rub dirt off.
 Then get out your favorite cutting board and get ready to chop.

 Chopping produce any which way may seem like the fastest method of food prep, but the haphazard approach means your veggies won’t cook evenly.
 Instead, carefully cut vegetables with a sharp knife.
 Don’t forget to use a peeler on produce such as carrots and beets first).
 Create uniform slices or florets so that each one steams at the same rate.

-Flavor the Water
+Seasoning Ideas for the Water